kobihanoch/Strong-Together-App/README.md

   exercise.
 Tracking records are stored with a reference to the underlying split so you can review progress over time.
 - **In‑app messaging** – Receive system messages at first login and after each successful workout.
-- **Authentication & roles** – Sign up and log in securely, using access and refresh tokens.
+- **Authentication & roles** – Secure login with traditional credentials **or OAuth (Google & Apple)**.
+- Uses access/refresh tokens with role-based permissions.
 User accounts include profile information and optional push tokens for notifications.
 - **Smart performance** – Heavy screens use `useMemo`, `useCallback` and context providers to avoid unnecessary re‑renders.
   Combined with batched API calls, these optimisations cut perceived